writethedocs/www/docs/slack.rst

 If you see people not following the behavior guidelines you can:

 * Message them privately, and explain why what they said might have been hurtful to someone, referring to this guide.
-* Ask a :ref:`moderation-team` member to address the situation, include a link to the conversation if possible.
+* Ask a :ref:`moderation team <moderation-team>` member to address the situation, include a link to the conversation if possible.

 Moderation action
 ~~~~~~~~~~~~~~~~~